MicrosoftDocs/windows-itpro-docs/windows/configuration/start-layout-troubleshoot.md

 **Cause**: There was a change in the All Apps list between Windows 10, versions 1511 and 1607.
 These changes mean the original Group Policy and corresponding registry key no longer apply.

 **Resolution**: This issue was resolved in the June 2017 updates.
-Please update Windows 10, version 1607 to the latest cumulative or feature updates.
+Update Windows 10, version 1607, to the latest cumulative or feature updates.

 >[!NOTE]
 >When the Group Policy is enabled, the desired behavior also needs to be selected.
 By default, it is set to **None**.

-### Symptom: Application tiles like Alarm, Calculator, and Edge are missing from Start Menu and the Settings app fails to open on Windows 10, version 1709 when a local user profile is deleted
+### Symptom: Application tiles like Alarm, Calculator, and Edge are missing from Start menu and the Settings app fails to open on Windows 10, version 1709 when a local user profile is deleted

 ![Screenshots that show download icons on app tiles and missing app tiles](images/start-ts-2.png)

-**Cause**: This is a known issue where the first-time logon experience is not detected and does not trigger the install of some Apps.
+**Cause**: This issue is known.
+The first-time sign-in experience is not detected and does not trigger the install of some apps.

 **Resolution**: This issue has been fixed for Windows 10, version 1709 in [KB 4089848](https://support.microsoft.com/help/4089848) March 22, 2018—KB4089848 (OS Build 16299.334)